viamrobotics/docs/docs/tutorials/configure/scuttlebot.md

 Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click on the **Components** subtab and click **Create component**.
 Select the `base` type, then select the `wheeled` model.
-Enter a name or use the automatically suggested name for your base and click **Create**.
+Enter a name or use the suggested name for your base and click **Create**.

 {{< imgproc src="/components/base/wheeled-base-ui-config.png" alt="An example configuration for a wheeled base." resize="600x" >}}